Blake Shelton Allegedly Needs A ‘Break’ From Gwen Stefani Before Getting Married

-Blake Shelton and Gwen Stefani make be taking a bit of a break — if you believe this latest batch of rumors.
+Blake Shelton and Gwen Stefani might be taking a bit of a break if you believe this latest batch of rumors.
 According to Radar Online, Blake Shelton is thinking about taking some time off from his lady love as he heads out on tour.
 A source suggests that he wants to focus on his music and his fans for a while, leaving Gwen behind.

 “They’re supposed to be finalizing their wedding plans, but Blake’s jetting off on a grueling new tour.
 Gwen offered to go with him but he insists she would just be bored.
 She can’t help but feel as though he’s trying to get away and have a break from her for a little while,” said a source.

 News of a potential Blake Shelton and Gwen Stefani split comes amidst a storm of other reports that claim the two are planning to get married.
 However, those rumors have been circulating for several months.
-The two have been together for a little over a year and engagement rumors have been flying around since the world found out that these two were dating.
+The two have been together for a little over a year, and engagement rumors have been flying since the world found out that these two were dating.

 Back in September, Gwen Stefani sat down for an interview with Ryan Seacrest.
 At the time, Gwen was asked if she would marry Blake.
 She got super “tongue-tied” and shy, which translated to “yes” for many fans.

-“Everything is going so quickly. … I’m in the moment and, um, look at me, you’ve got me tongue-tied,” Gwen said, according to Us Weekly.
+“Everything is going so quickly….
+I’m in the moment and, um, look at me, you’ve got me tongue-tied,” Gwen said, according to Us Weekly.

-A source told the mag that Blake Shelton and Gwen Stefani had plans to web by the end of 2016.
+A source told the mag that Blake Shelton and Gwen Stefani had plans to wed by the end of 2016.
 Another source added that the couple — who met while on The Voice (as coaches) — has already discussed plans for a wedding and both have agreed that they want something very small and very quiet.

 Cue the “secret wedding” rumors!